yashoda11/Pre-Placement-Training-Program/DSA-Assignment/01-Assignment - 1D - Array/03-Question/readme.md

 - In the example, first we have to take a function and then loop over the array elements.
 - Iterates over an nums in the nums, check the target value is present in the given array or not.
     1. If true, return the corresponding array number index.
-    2. else add the given target value into the array using unshit method.
+    2. else add the given target value into the array using unshift method.
         - Then sort the array numbers in increasing order.
         - Now, we have to iterate the loop over the array elements.
         - Whereever the target value is equals to the array number then return the corresponding array element index.